 Informative, short videos on a wide ranging number of boating safety topics, e.g., inflatable PFDs, can be found at the Canadian Safe Boating Council’s Smart Boater site

 Links to RCA, Row Ontario and Paddle Canada website links

 TRPC in house paddling course reimbursement program is a way to get more of our paddlers certified through Paddle Canada to provide certified guides to lead On Site and Off Site paddles and get more people on the water.

 The program reimburses half the cost of a Paddle Canada Course above the basic level courses in exchange for a commitment to the club to supervise a set number of On Site and Off Site paddles.

 If you are interested in starting to work up the ranks of the Paddle Canada Course the first step is completing a Skills Level Course in Kayak, SUP or Canoe.
 Half of this would be reimbursed once you’ve completed your commitment to the club.

 Paddle Canada has Skill Levels and Instructor Levels.
 You must be one Skills Level higher than the Instructor course, so for example once you complete the Skills Level 2 you can then do the Instructor Level 1 course.

-If you are interested in getting involved with TRPC or this program please contact one of our paddling board members for more information.
+If you are interested in getting involved with TRPC or this program please contact the Club for more information.